adamsilver/fdpb/04-Login.md

 </form>
 ```

 This is almost identical to the registration form we designed in chapter 1.
 In fact we can use the exact same pattern for each field.
-We use the same elements, the same behaviour including the show password enhancement.
+We use the same elements and the same password reveal enhancement.

 The only difference is the password label.
 Instead of telling users to choose a password, we ask them to enter it.
 We also keep the hint there so that we don't force users to guess what's needed.

-Often this is done in the name of security, but any hacker can sign up themselves to find it the rules if they really want to.
+Often this is done in the name of security, but any hacker can sign up for their own account in order to find out the rules.

 ## Non standard username and password fields

 If your username isn't an email address say so.
-For example, a flight booking service, like the one we designed in chapter 3 might ask for a booking reference number, instead of an email address.
+For example, a flight booking service, like the one we designed in chapter 3, might ask for a booking reference number, instead of an email address.
 In this case tell the user what they need to enter, what form it is in, and where they might find it.
-Probably in email correspondence or on their ticket.

-Similarly, if the password is a pin number, like Paypal, then say so, and tell the user how many numbers they are expected to type.
+The same approach applies to the password field.
+If the password is a pin number, as is the case with PayPal, then say so.
+Tell the user they need to type 6 numbers.

+This gives users less to think about, and avoids an unnecessary validation error that will only explain the same thing as the hint, after submission.

 ## Error messages and security